Octachron/ocaml-perfomance-monitoring/pr10337/resume.md

-# PR 10337 Effect on compilation time of OCaml programs
+# Mesuring the effect of pull requets on the compilation time of OCaml programs

+The OCaml typechecker is an important piece of the OCaml compiler pipeline which accounts for a significant portion of time spent on compiling an OCaml program (see the [appendices](Compilation-profile)).

+The code of the typechecker is also quite optimised, sometimes to the detriment of the readability of the code.
+Recently, Jacques Garrigue and Takafumi Saikawa have worked on a series of pull requests to improve the readability of the typechecker ([#10337](https://github.com/ocaml/ocaml/pull/10337), [#10474](https://github.com/ocaml/ocaml/pull/10474), [#10541](https://github.com/ocaml/ocaml/pull/10541)).
+Unfortunately, those improvements are also expected to increase the typechecking time of OCaml programs because they add abstraction barriers, and remove some abstraction breaking optimisations.

+The effect was particularly pronounced on [#10337](https://github.com/ocaml/ocaml/pull/10337).
+Due to the improvement of the readability of the typechecker, this pull request has been merged after some quick tests to check that the compilation time increase was not too dire.

+However, the discussion on this pull request highlighted the fact that it was difficult to measure OCaml compilation time on a scale large enough to enable good statistical analysis.

+Consequently, I decided to try my hand at a statistical analysis of OCaml compilation time, using this pull request [#10337](https://github.com/ocaml/ocaml/pull/10337) as a case study.

+Before doing any kind of analysis, I need an easy way to collect the data of interest.
+Fortunately, the OCaml compiler can emit timing information with flag `-dtimings`.
+However, this information is emitted on stdout, whereas my ideal sampling process would be to just pick an opam package, launch a build process and recover the timing information for each file.

+This doesn't work if the data is sent to the stdout, and never see again.
-To measure the effect of [#10337](https://github.com/ocaml/ocaml/pull/10337) over the compilation time of OCaml programs, I have recently worked on a version of the OCaml compiler that can output the timing information of the compilation to a specific directory.
+The first step is thus to create a version of the OCaml compiler that can output the timing information of the compilation to a specific directory
-With this change, installing an opam package with
+With this change ([#10575](https://github.com/ocaml/ocaml/pull/10337)), installing an opam package with
 ```bash
 OCAMLPARAM=",_,timings=1,dump-dir= /tmp/pkgnname" opam install pkgname
 ```